 The mission of Catholic Charities, Diocese of Norwich, Inc. is to respond to Christ's call to care for those of all faiths, who are in need.
 Catholic Charities will provide compassionate social services for individuals and families living in the Diocese of Norwich.
-These services shall be provided in a fiscally responsible manner with an emphasis on quality, efficiency and effectiveness, with special attention to people who are poor or disadvantaged.
+These services shall be provided in a fiscally responsible manner with an emphasis on quality, efficiency, and effectiveness, with special attention to people who are poor or disadvantaged.

 Our vision is that Catholic Charities will be widely recognized as a caring, competent provider that is dedicated to meeting the social service needs of all people in the Diocese of Norwich, treating them with dignity and respect.

-Congratulations to 2018 Employee of the Year, Cindy Mageski
+2021 Employee of the Year,

 Prayer & Intentions

-Our staff prayer reflects our intentions, and helps us stay true to why we do this work.
+Our staff prayer reflects our intentions and helps us stay true to why we do this work.

-O God, accept our offering of ourselves, our time and talents.
+O God, accept our offering of ourselves, our time, and talents.
 Help us do your work with joyful hearts and light steps.

 Let us continue to hear, understand, follow, and to balance many competing needs.
 Renew in us a spirit of justice, compassion, and love.
 Open our eyes, ears, and hearts to hear and see You in those who come to us for assistance.
 Help us to do the mission of Catholic Charities bountifully, and to live these values that call us to be our best selves.
 Help us to do your work with joyful hearts and light steps.
 Strengthen our commitment to your mission through Jesus and the Church.

-It is Catholic Charities policy not to discriminate or permit discrimination in the provision of services to individuals or groups on the basis of race, color, creed, religion, age, marital status, familial status, national origin, ancestry, sex, veterans status, mental retardation, mental disability, physical disability including but not limited to blindness or deafness, learning disability, lawful source of income, sexual orientation or on the basis of any other characteristics protected by state or federal law.
+It is Catholic Charities policy not to discriminate or permit discrimination in the provision of services to individuals or groups on the basis of race, color, creed, religion, age, marital status, familial status, national origin, ancestry, sex, gender identity or expression, veterans status, mental retardation, mental disability, physical disability including but not limited to blindness or deafness, learning disability, lawful source of income, sexual orientation or on the basis of any other characteristics protected by state or federal law.